SchoonerThanLater/katacoda-scenarios-1/troubleshootConnection/step7.md

 `ping` is used to verify network connectivty of a remote host.
 This tells us whether or not the machine is online and responding.
 It also gives stats for packet loss and latency.

 `gping` can display a ping graphically.
-Use the following command to install gping:
+Click the following set of commands to install gping:

 ```echo "deb http://packages.azlux.fr/debian/ buster main" | sudo tee /etc/apt/sources.list.d/azlux.list
 wget -qO - https://azlux.fr/repo.gpg.key | sudo apt-key add -